microsoft/computervision-recipes/utils_cv/tracking/references/README.txt

-All files in this folder are copied from FairMOT: https://github.com/ifzhang/FairMOT/src/lib
+All files in the fairmot folder are copied from FairMOT: https://github.com/ifzhang/FairMOT/src/lib

 Our aim is to make as little edits to these files as possible, so that newer versions from FairMOT can be simply dropped into this folder.